Skip to content

 Main lemma Base forms (lemmas) of the most important words of the text Categorization

-Main Syncons Knowledge Graph concepts (syncons) of the most important words of the text Categorization
+Main Syncons Knowledge graph concepts (syncons) of the most important words of the text Categorization

-Main Topics Knowledge Graph topics the text is primarily about Categorization
+Main Topics Knowledge graph topics the text is primarily about Categorization

 Mixed case words Words consisting of both uppercase and lowercase letters Extraction